 DOB's Economic and Revenue Unit provides projections on a wide range of economic and demographic variables, which are used in the development of State revenue and expenditure projections, debt capacity analysis, and other budget planning purposes.
-This section provides a detailed description of the econometric models developed by the staff for forecasting the national economy.
+This section provides a detailed description of the econometric models developed by DOB stafffor forecasting the national economy.